-A patient may require the need of bone grafting if jaw bone is thin to keep the implant stationed in the space.
+A patient may require the need of bone grafting if jaw bone is thin or too soft to keep the implant stationed in the space.
 Strong bone is crucial to support the dental implant.

 The process of a bone graft procedure: